msujka/home/docs/home.md

 It remains DAY ONE.

+## Running and Reading

+> “The keys to life are running and reading.
+When you're running, there's a little person that talks to you and says, "Oh I'm tired.
+My lung's about to pop.
+I'm so hurt.
+There's no way I can possibly continue."
+You want to quit.
+If you learn how to defeat that person when you're running.
+You will learn how to not quit when things get hard in your life.
+For reading: there have been gazillions of people that have lived before all of us.
+There's no new problem you could have--with your parents, with school, with a bully.
+There's no new problem that someone hasn't already had and written about it in a book.”
+― Will Smith

+I love running and enjoy reading [books](bookshelf), blogs, newspapers, transcripts, annual reports, letters, memos, blogs.

 # Contact
 You can find me on LinkedIn [@MichalSujka](https://www.linkedin.com/in/michalsujka/) and Twitter [@MichalSujka](https://twitter.com/MichalSujka).
 I am open to connect with everyone so feel free to reach out!